Twister94/Human_Psycho/README.md

 # Library_Ressources

-You will find some notes when I read books (French, English or Spanish)
+You will find some notes when I read books (French, English or Spanish).
+If you want to help me

 Status : [Read, Summary_Writed, Information_Extracted]